Monday, July 13, 2026

-The Maritime Industry Authority (MARINA) would like the contract service program (CSP for the maritime sector become a regular allocation under the General Appropriations Act (GAA) to ensure continuity of the fare subsidy for ship operators and sea travelers.
+The Department of Transportation (DOTR) is seeking for PHP6 billion funding to continue the Service Contracting Program (SCP) for the transportation program, while the Maritime Industry Authority (MARINA) would like the fare subsidy program to be institutionalized as a regular allocation under the General Appropriations Act (GAA) to ensure continuity of the SCP.

-MARINA Administrator Sonia B. Malaluan said during the official launch of the CSP in Batangas the agency has already made representation with Congress to regularize the fare subsidy program in the GAA.
+During the same press conference, MARINA Administrator Sonia B. Malaluan said they have made representation with Congress to regularize the fare subsidy program in the GAA.

-MARINA has also requested Congress to include the maritime sector in the CSP program in the proposed Kalinga Bill.
+MARINA has also requested Congress to include the maritime sector in the SCP program in the proposed Kalinga Bill.
 “But we will leave that to the wisdom of the legislators,” she said.

 Administrator Malaluan noted that MARINA has no funds for fare subsidy and they have no power over fund allocation for this kind of subsidy in their regular fund.